 Cosi Film Review

 Open your mind and your heart as you watch this film.
-The problems and the ways these interesting characters portray and deal with each situation will warm you to the core.
+The character issues and how these portrayals deal with each situation will warm you to the core.
 I dare you to watch this and then walk away without a greater sense of worth.

 Because I'm interested! =)

 Lewis, played by Ben Mendelsohn, is having trouble getting his career started.
 In the opening scene, he is finally offered a job at a mental institution, where it seems the other applicants were less than satisfactory to the board.
 Lewis's part here is to help the rehabilitation process at the institution by having the mentally ill patients participate in the arts--in this case, put on a play.

 Roy, played by Barry Otto, is one of the patients in the institution for the mentally ill.
 He basically takes over the auditions for the production that Lewis is supposed to be directing.
-Lewis has an idea for a simple play so the patients can take it easy?
-Roy has another idea.
+Lewis has an idea for a simple play so the patients can take it easy, but Roy has another idea.
 He wants to challenge them!
 (And Ben, in the process.)

-Roy chooses five other patients and then lets Lewis know that they will be putting on Cosi Fan Tutte, a musical opera by Mozart.
+Roy chooses five other patients, and then lets Lewis know that they will be putting on Cosi Fan Tutte, a musical opera by Mozart.
 Even though none of the patients can sing, act, or even speak the play's native language of Italian, Roy is convinced that he can help Lewis get the patients organized enough to get it together and pull it off.

 Lewis's girlfriend Lucy, played by Rachel Griffiths, is utterly relieved that Lewis has finally found a job.
 She is not thrilled, however, when Lewis's friend Nick (Aden Young) shows up out of the blue and asks for a place to stay.

-Lucy then learns that Nick needs a place to stay because his girlfriend cheated, that he is set in his belief that all women cheat and are incapable of not cheating, and that Lewis is coincidentally directing a play about men who test their women's fidelity.
+Lucy learns that Nick needs a place to stay because his girlfriend cheated on him, that Nick is set in his belief that all women cheat and are incapable of not cheating, and that Lewis is coincidentally directing a play about men who test their women's fidelity.
 Her previous relief of Lewis's job evaporates as she tackles her emotions over how the play will work out, and what influence Nick and the play will have on her so far emotionally stable and not-accusatory boyfriend.

 While Lucy becomes more and more fed up with how close Lewis becomes with the patients of the mental institution, she grows closer to Nick, perhaps blindsiding some and yet making others wonder if Nick is right about the all women cheating.

 Lewis resents this continual growth of a relationship between his friend and girlfriend and, perhaps because of the play he is directing and the influence of Nick's belief of all women's infidelity, starts to believe Lucy is cheating on him.

 Instead of facing this worry, Lewis focuses even more on the play.
 He works with closely and comes to care deeply for his cast.
 He is so involved that, when he's fired and someone else takes over as director to ensure that the patients perform a play they are actually capable of doing, Lewis and the patients still work on the play without the rest of the institution's employees' knowledge.